 This is another 60’s classic directed by John Schelssinger.
 Adapted from the book by Stan Barstow (one of my all time favourite books) with a script by Keith Waterhouse (who wrote Billy Liar) and Wallis Hall.
 The story is a very simple one; Vic Brown (Alan Bates) is a draughtsman in a Manchester factory and he gets involved with secretary called Ingrid played by June Ritchie.
 When Vic learns Ingrid is pregnant, he does the ‘proper’ thing for the 1960s and offers to marry her.
 Sounds simple but this is a complex and fascinating film and looks at the subtleties of relationships and how the characters make their way through a series of difficult choices.
 For a northerner like me, it’s also nice to see places I recognise on film.
 St Annes On Sea looks a little grim, or did do in the 1960’s.
 Today it’s a lovely place to live.

 Spring and Port Wine.
 1969

 Hollywood movie star James Mason, famous for roles like the drunken movie star in A Star is Born and the suave villain in Hitchcock’s North by Northwest, left Hollywood in 1963, settled in Switzerland and embarked on a more transatlantic career.
 One of those projects was Spring and Port Wine.
 The movie is set in Bolton and is about factory worker Rafe Crompton and his family.
 His daughter played by Susan George is acting strangely and Rafe struggles to dominate her, his other daughter played by Hannah Gordon and his sons, Rodney Bewes and Len Jones.
 It later transpires the Susan George character may be pregnant and the family rally round to help her.
-Sadly, I couldn’t find a clip on you tube but the film poster is over to the right.

 The Family Way 1966